 The much-vaunted resilience of the duty free industry has arguably been tested in Latin America more often than anywhere else.
 And the region has not escaped the worst of the covid-19 pandemic and the economic problems resulting from it.
 But Latin America is rising to the challenge.
 Airports and borders are busy once again, and the potential for tourism across the continent is as strong as ever.
-Delivering the opening keynote address of the ASUTIL Conference, Dufry CEO Xavier Rossinyol will give his vision for the future of duty free in Latin America, as the industry modernizes and adapts to the post-pandemic consumer.
-This session will be moderated by The Moodie Davitt Report President Dermot Davitt.
+Delivering the opening keynote address of the ASUTIL Conference, Dufry CEO Xavier Rossinyol gave his vision for the future of duty free in Latin America, as the industry modernizes and adapts to the post-pandemic consumer.
+This session was moderated by The Moodie Davitt Report President Dermot Davitt.

 Border stores represent an important and growing share of the Latin American duty free market, and with Brazilians, Argentinians and others beginning to travel abroad more frequently, the sector is enjoying fresh investment from retailers and brands alike.
-Moderated by Carlos Loaiza of CEFSU, this panel discussion will hear from industry leaders Marcelo Montico (CEO, Neutral) and Paulo Pavin (CEO, BAH Free Shop), along with Juan Alfonso Labraga Brea (Director of Trade Policy at the Uruguayan Ministry of Economy and Finance) and Altemir Linhares de Melo (Superintendente Receita Federal Rio Grande do Sul), providing essential insights into the development of a sector that is vital to the future of Latin American duty free.
+Moderated by Carlos Loaiza of CEFSU, this panel discussion heard from industry leaders Marcelo Montico (CEO, Neutral) and Paulo Pavin (CEO, BAH Free Shop), along with Juan Alfonso Labraga Brea (Director of Trade Policy at the Uruguayan Ministry of Economy and Finance) and Altemir Linhares de Melo (Superintendente Receita Federal Rio Grande do Sul), providing essential insights into the development of a sector that is vital to the future of Latin American duty free.

 Economic turbulence is nothing new in Latin America, but the Covid-19 pandemic posed a challenge like no other.
 All global economies are now facing the consequences, but how is the challenge for South Cone economies different?
-Delegates at the ASUTIL Conference will hear from one of the region’s leading economists, Carlos Melconian, on the context for businesses in Latin America, on political changes in Brazil, Argentina and elsewhere, and the obstacles on the road to recovery.
+Delegates at the ASUTIL Conference heard from one of the region’s leading economists, Carlos Melconian, on the context for businesses in Latin America, on political changes in Brazil, Argentina and elsewhere, and the obstacles on the road to recovery.

 Using technology more effectively, and thus making duty free relevant to digital natives, is one of the biggest challenges facing our industry.
 Post-pandemic, the issue is more important than ever.
-In this session delegates will hear from Daniella Valeriano, Director PanLatam at tech giant Meta, on the steps travel retailers and their brand partners can take to more effectively engage travelling consumers using digital, mobile and online tools.
-From a brand's perspective, the session will also feature what digital trends are on the rise with Pernod Ricard General Manager Travel Retail Americas Gregory Ford.
+In this session delegates heard from Stefano De Carolis, Meta Latam Account Manager for Argentina, Chile, Colombia and Peru (Spanish speaking south America), on the steps travel retailers and their brand partners can take to more effectively engage travelling consumers using digital, mobile and online tools.
+From a brand perspective, the session also examined emerging digital trends with Pernod Ricard General Manager Travel Retail Americas Gregory Ford.

 from Dufry Latin America CEO and ASUTIL Vice President Enrique Urioste.